 It is widely recognized in existing regulations that the National Machineries have the leading role and responsibility for the implementation of the National Equality Policies.
-It is equally recognized, however, that these National Machineries, in most cases, do not have the political support, the hierarchical level, the human and financial resources, clearly defined functions, or the technical capacity to make this implementation effective.
-Of the 34 Member States of the OAS, 143 have given their National Machinery ministerial rank, 44 do not give it ministerial rank but the head of the National Machinery is directly responsible to the Head of State/Government, and 165 have a Department or other entity accountable to a ministry (this point is dealt with in greater detail in Section 3.2.).
+It is equally recognized, however, that these National Machineries, in most cases, do not have the political support, the hierarchical level, the human and financial resources, or the technical capacity to make this implementation effective.
+Of the 34 Member States of the OAS, 14 given their National Machinery ministerial rank, 4 do not give it ministerial rank but the head of the National Machinery is directly responsible to the Head of State/Government, and 16 have a Department or other entity accountable to a ministry (this point is dealt with in greater detail in Section G).

-c) Inter-institutional, Inter-sectoral and Multi-level Government Articulation: How Do We Achieve It?
+d) Inter-institutional, Inter-sectoral and Multi-level Government Articulation: How Do We Achieve It?